tychonievich/pypractice/README.md

-This project is currently in a pre-alpha stage of development.
+This project is currently in a alpha stage of development.

 The eventual design is expected to work as follows:

 -   A Python daemon (`autotester.py`) watches

-    -   A `tasks/` directory for YAML files defining tasks.
+    -   A `upload/tasks/` directory for YAML files defining tasks.

         New entries are loaded using `testmaker.py`.